bjw-s/helm-charts/examples/helm/README.md

-# Deployment example using Kustomize
+# Deployment example using Helm

 ### Prerequisites